oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

     ![Robot design Targeting](images/robot-designer_targeting-on.png "")

 9. On the Oracle Fusion login page, point to the `User ID` field where the robot will enter the user name.
     > **Note**: When using the targeting component, wait until the target icon appears, the field turns green, and your mouse icon changes to a hand before selecting the UI element.
+By clicking the field before it turns green will result in a regular UI interaction.

     ![Robot input username locator select](images/robot-designer_smart-record_select-user-id.png "")